Shark Reef Aquarium: Great hammerhead shark

 Shark Reef Aquarium was the first closed-system aquarium in North America to exhibit a great hammerhead shark.
 The female juvenile was less than four feet long when she was accidentally caught off the coast of Florida.
-The shark was successfully flown into Mandalay Bay in August 2001 on a record 16-hour flight in a special transportation tank designed specifically for it.
+The shark was flown into Mandalay Bay in August 2001 on a 16-hour flight in a transportation tank designed specifically for it.
 It remained in a private quarantine tank for 2.5 years until the in-house aquarium husbandry team decided it had grown large enough where it would not fall prey to the other sharks in the exhibit tank.
-It measured six feet long when it was finally introduced among big public fanfare into the 1300000 USgal tank on November 3, 2003, for public exhibition.
-After more than a year on exhibit, the specimen died suddenly and unexpectedly on December 16, 2004.
+It measured six feet long when it was finally introduced into the 1300000 USgal tank on November 3, 2003, for public exhibition.
+The shark died suddenly and unexpectedly on December 16, 2004.
 A necropsy later attributed an intestinal infection as the cause of death.
-The specimen had grown to 6.5 ft and weighed in at 95 lb at time of death.
+She had grown to 6.5 ft and weighed in at 95 lb at time of death.

 Conservation and sustainability

 Members of the Shark Reef staff participate in the "Adopt-a-Cove" program to aid in the clean up of Lake Mead.
-Within the map and guide handed out at the park, they offer an "In Good Taste" guide that folds up into a business card size pamphlet to promote sustainable seafood choices.
-The information found within this guide is credited to the Monterey Bay Aquarium Foundation.
-Throughout the various exhibits, there is signage to educate the audience about the dangers of shark finning, introducing invasive species (like lion fish), and various other harmful practices.